Payments

 by Scott Youkilis

-Many operators struggle or face challenges in negotiating better prices with their vendors.
-Many restaurant operators feel like they have limited options when dealing with vendors and oftentimes feel like its not an avenue worth pursuing.
+Many operators struggle or face challenges with their vendor negotiation strategy.
+Restaurant owners and managers feel like they have limited options when dealing with vendors and oftentimes feel like its not an avenue worth pursuing.

 Vendors want to work with restaurateurs to ensure they thrive.
-After all, a vendor can’t really sell more produce if a restaurant can’t survive.
+After all, a vendor can’t really sell more produce if their buyers, which are mostly restaurants, can’t survive.
 The great thing about the restaurant industry is that building win-win relationships is what everyone really wants at the end of the day.

-To help with that, here’s some strategies to help you get the best deal from your supplier.
+To help with that, here are some strategies to help you get the best deal from your supplier.

-Before you can even consider stepping into the ring with your vendors to negotiate pricing, you must identify your key ingredients.
+Before you can even consider stepping into the ring with your vendors to negotiate pricing, you must identify the key ingredients of your vendor negotiation strategy.

 In most cases, this is pretty straightforward.
 For example, hot dog carts need hot dogs, smoothie shops need cases of frozen strawberries, and pizza restaurants need mozzarella cheese.